Martinique

 Climate And Weather

-The park experiences a tropical maritime climate with temperatures averaging 24 to 28 degrees Celsius at sea level and decreasing with altitude on Mont Pelée.
+The park experiences a tropical maritime climate with temperatures averaging 24 to 28 degrees Celsius at sea level and decreasing with altitude on Montagne Pelée.
 Annual rainfall varies from 1,500 millimeters on leeward coasts to over 5,000 millimeters on windward mountain slopes.
 A wet season from June to November coincides with the hurricane season, when cyclones can bring devastating winds and flooding.
 Trade winds from the northeast moderate temperatures but bring moisture-laden air against the mountains.

 Human History